Conversion tracking

 Conversion tracking is opt-in per link.
 It is not enabled by default.

-- Enable it.
+- Click Enable conversion tracking.

 When conversion tracking is enabled on a link, Nimriz will append nim_ct=<token> to the destination URL on every redirect where the destination is safe to modify.